Chaplain at the Gate in Eden

 Ian is a member of the Disaster Recovery Chaplaincy Network, coordinated by the Uniting Church.
-The Network has grown to 330 ecumenical and multi-faith Chaplains that provide services at evacuation, recovery and disaster welfare assistance points, a part of the Department of Communities and Justice Office of Emergency Management disaster welfare plan.
-For 27 years Ian was a Police Chaplain with the NSW Police.
+The Network has grown to 330 ecumenical and multi-faith Chaplains who provide services at evacuation, recovery and disaster welfare assistance points, a part of the Department of Communities and Justice, Office of Emergency Management Disaster Welfare Plan.
+For 27 years, Ian was a Police Chaplain with the NSW Police.

-He isn’t easily shaken but knew the weekend would be a test.
-“I arrived in Merimbula on Friday with Rev. Karyl Davison.
-We had some supplies from John Williams in Canberra for Bega and Eden, in particular, a generator for the community’s use,” Ian said.
+He isn’t easily shaken,but knew the weekend would be a test.
+“I arrived in Merimbula on the Friday with Rev. Karyl Davison.
+We had supplies for Bega and Eden from John Williams, in Canberra.
+In particular, he sent a generator for the community’s use,” Ian said.

-“In Merimbula on Friday night, evacuees were gathering at the Sapphire Club.
+Ian explains: “In Merimbula evacuees were gathering at the Sapphire Club.
 There were about 1000 worried, but safe, people.
 There was an atmosphere of excitement among the sea of pillows and mattresses; it was one giant sleepover for the kids, with families and older people all bedded down on the club floor.
-The old adage ‘safety in numbers’ rang true.”
+The old adage, ‘safety in numbers’ rang true.”

-“The evacuation centre was reopened in the afternoon and by 4 pm wind and smoke turned the sky red and then black,” he said.
-“It was clear the situation was becoming more dangerous – inside the centre, the fear and stress kept rising,” he added.
+“The evacuation centre was reopened in the afternoon and, by 4pm, wind and smoke turned the sky red and then black,” he said.
+“Inside the centre, it was clear the situation was becoming more dangerous.
+The fear and stress rose,” he added.
 Worried it was no longer safe, authorities planned for those without transport to be sent to Bega on chartered buses while others made their way to Merimbula.

-Only a thirteen-minute drive south from Eden, Kiah is a locality of 100 – 200 people, depending on who you talk, and the day.
-Community members of Kiah spent last week doing additional fire preparations to property.
-Stephen Faggotter, a member of the Eden Uniting Church, was one of the few of the Kiah community, on Saturday night, who stayed to defend his property when the area evacuated to safety.
+Only a thirteen-minute drive south from Eden, Kiah is a locality of 100 – 200 population, depending on who you talk to on the day.
+Community members of Kiah spent the week doing additional fire preparations to properties.
+Stephen Faggotter, a member of the Eden Uniting Church, was one of the few of the Kiah community, on the Saturday night, who stayed to defend his property when the area evacuated to safety.

 Stephen admits the fire came too close.
-“I was hit by a spray of embers.
-I was well aware the situation I’d put myself in was not advised even though I had protective clothing.
-I was lucky, when I turned my back for protection, the fire miraculously moved on,” he said.
+“I was hit by embers and instinctively turned my back.
+I was well aware that the situation I’d put myself in was not advised even though I had protective clothing,” he said.